City of Clarence: European settlement

 Upon his arrival, Collins discovered the camp in such a state of despair for want of water, it was threatened with collapse.
 He immediately set about his first task of relocating the colony to the mouth of the Hobart Rivulet on Sullivans Cove.
 From there, the city of Hobart grew.

 The relocation of the colony did not end the desire to settle the eastern shore of the Derwent though.
 Within the first few years following the establishment of Hobart Town, difficulties in growing crops led to difficulties providing food.
 The initial intelligence from the soldiers that had marched overland from Rokeby to Risdon Vale, and subsequent explorations suggested the plains on the eastern shore of the Derwent were more suited to agriculture.

 The successful establishment of crops on Clarence Plains was vital to the survival of Hobart Town.
 When new settlers arrived from Norfolk Island in 1808, some were granted land in the Derwent Valley, and others upon Clarence Plains.
 Very soon a mixture of mansions and fine houses, cottages, inns and churches began to be built in the area.
 However the population growth on the eastern shore was much slower than that of Hobart Town, despite the close proximity of the young town.
 By the 1810s, a ferryman was making regular crossings of the Derwent between Sullivans Cove, and 'Kangaroo Point', near where the ferry still arrives at Bellerive Quay.
 The point was so-called due to the large numbers of Kangaroos that would be seen grazing there in the first few decades after European arrival.
-By the late 1810s, farmers, timbermen, and pioneers had begun settling on the eastern shore of the Derwent River.
+By the late 1810s, farmers, timbermen, and pioneers had begun settling on the eastern shore of the River Derwent.